Postgraduate MSc

 You must already hold an undergraduate qualification in a related field and for most modules you must have an established clinical workload in the area of practice you intend to study and the support of a mentor at your place of employment.
 We do not provide placements.

-You must complete a verification form and submit it, signed, with your online application.
+You must complete and sign our AMI Verification Form with your online application.
 We cannot make you an offer without this.

 Information for managers